London to Brighton events: Running events

-Motoring events
+London to Brighton Mini Run

 The London to Brighton Mini Run takes place on the 3rd Sunday in May.
 It celebrated its 25th anniversary in 2010.
 In 2009 the event broke the world record for the longest convoy of Minis with a Guinness-verified total of 1450 cars.
 The London to Brighton Mini Run features a large number of Minis both classic and modern.
 It is organised by the London & Surrey Mini Owners Club.

+The event was the brainchild of Mark Steward, who took ideas from the Vintage runs (from London to Brighton).
+It originally started at Battersea Park but as it grew it moved to Crystal Palace until 2022 when it moved to Cheam.
+The Route has always followed the A23.

+The 2023 run was the last one.
+The introduction of the London ULEZ (a £12.50/day charge for those non-compliant vehicles) and the increasing challenge of organising the event for the LSMOC team was cited as the reason for them not organising an event in 2024.

+Other motoring events

 In 2005 this tradition was copied in the United States.
 The SotaMINIs car club organized the New London to New Brighton Run in the state of Minnesota (Mini-sota).
 Minnesota is the only state in the US that has both a New London and a New Brighton.
 The distance between the two is exactly twice the distance from London to Brighton.
 The first year it was attended by 20 MINIs/Minis.
 It has since doubled in size.
 The club, SotaMINIs (new MINIs) has since merged with the Classic Mini club called MMPE&PSHE (the Mini-sota Minis Pizza Eating & Psychiatric Self-Help Association).
 The new club is called Minnesota United Minis Minnesota United Minis (M.U.M.) and the tradition of the New London to New Brighton run is still going strong in 2016.

 The London to Brighton Land Rover Run is an annual gathering of Land Rover enthusiasts organised by the South London and Surrey Land Rover Club.
 The event started at Crystal Palace Park until an extension of the London Emissions Zone forced it to move.
 Since 2012 it has been held at Hook Road Arena in Epsom and the Land Rovers drive down to Madeira Drive in Brighton.
 The event takes place on or around the first Sunday in October.